BrockmannFabian/BrockmannFabian.github.io/content/authors/admin/_index.md

   - Researchers
 ---

 Fabian Brockmann is a PhD Reserach Scholar at the Center of Shipping and Transportation at the Norwegian School of Economics.
-His research interests includes the application of operations reserach methods to energy markets, transportation and the combination of both.
+His research interests include the application of operations reserach methods to energy markets, transportation and the combination of both.
 A special focus lies in charging strategies for private and commercial car/vehicle owner.